Response to TCFD Recommendations

 To be specific, we became a member of Battery Association for Supply Chain, which is engaged in activities such as international standardization of the battery supply chain and construction of a battery ecosystem to realize a decarbonized society, and we are actively working with member companies to address issues such as battery diagnosis in the distribution of EVs through auctions.

-More use of digital auction consignment forms
+Digital auction consignment forms

 (Assumptions for these activities)